MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/3-tests.md

 ## Conclusion

-This lesson gave you an overview of the test suite and where to download it from.
+This section gave you an overview of the test suite and where to download it from.

-In the next lesson, you'll learn about the various file formats, and their purpose with the Test Framework.
+In the next section, you'll learn about the various file formats, and their purpose with the Test Framework.

 ## Next steps